MattiaSarti/transformer-from-scratch/README.md

 Ours\
 Google Translate (as of 6 p.m. on December 21st)

+## Why is it not a good task to apply a Transformer?
+mmmm
+## Why did you used such task anyway, then?
+Because I was into the architecture, I just trained it to see the architecture working correctly without the need of employing an external dataset.

 ### Tests:
 ✓ Unit Tests: passed\
 ✓ Integration Tests: passed\